 If you’re feeling energetic, you can hike over to nearby Gnejna Bay.
 Otherwise, stay put and soak up the views – not just of the water, but of the dramatic coastline, too.
-Look to the north and you’ll see the ancient Ghajn Tuffieha Tower, a former coastal watch tower.
+Look to the north and you’ll see the 17th-century Ghajn Tuffieha Tower, a former coastal watch tower.

 It’s also easily accessible – a short flight of stairs leads down to the sand from the car park – and there’s a small restaurant and bar.
 A word of warning though: during peak season, get here early.
 Its close proximity to the ferry terminal means it can quickly become crowded.
-If you need some alone time, consider hiking to the cliffs above the beach to soak up the spectacular views.
+If you need some alone time, consider hiking to the cliffs above the beach to soak up the stunning views.

-This beach rarely gets crowded, largely because it’s not the easiest one to access – it’s located just to the north of the pretty town of Nadur, and to get there you’ll need to navigate a rather steep, rough road leading to the beach’s car park, before picking your way down an equally steep, lemon tree-lined footpath.
+This beach rarely gets crowded, largely because it’s not the easiest one to access – it’s located just to the north of Gozo's pretty town of Nadur, and to get there you’ll need to navigate a rather steep, rough road leading to the beach’s car park, before picking your way down an equally steep, lemon tree-lined footpath.